Christian10302004/booksched/blueprint.md

 ### Navigation

 *   **Role-based Navigation**: The app provides a different set of navigation options for users and administrators.
-*   **User Navigation**: Users can navigate between booking an appointment, viewing their appointments, and viewing their profile.
+*   **User Navigation**: A new bottom navigation bar has been added for a more intuitive user experience, allowing easy access to the home screen, booking, appointments, and profile.
 *   **Admin Navigation**: Administrators can navigate between adding a service and managing appointments.
 *   **Back Button**: A back button has been added to several screens to allow users to easily navigate back to the previous screen.
 The admin home screen does not have a back button as it is a top-level screen.

 ## Current Plan

-The current development effort was focused on adding a confirmation dialog with a loading indicator to the logout process for both users and administrators.
-This feature has been implemented in `admin_home_screen.dart` and `profile_screen.dart`.
+The user home screen has been completely redesigned with a more modern and visually appealing UI.
+It now features a welcoming header, quick action buttons, a card for upcoming appointments, and a new bottom navigation bar for a more intuitive user experience.

 All planned features for this update have been implemented.